NIXON C30 C60 C90 GO! CAP

 —President Richard Nixon

-The existence of the White House taping system was first confirmed by
+The existence of the White House taping system was first confirmed by the

-Senate Committee staff member Donald Sanders , on July 13, 1973, in an
+Senate Committee staff member Donald Sanders, on July 13, 1973, in an

 interview with White House aide Alexander Butterfield.
 Three days later, it was